 - Factors which measure the economic performance of a region

 - Analyzing the growth of a region and comparing this to peer counties/regions

 - Apply principles of economic development to understand differentials in growth performance

 The instructors will be PNC faculty members Anthony Sindone, continuing lecturer Economics and Dr. Derek Bjonback, associate professor of Economics and Finance.

-To register or obtain further information about this program, visit http://www.pnc.edu/gel/workshops-and-classes or contact Cassandra Boehlke, coordinator of Graduate and Extended Learning, at (219) 785-5200, ext.
-5748, or email@example.com.
-Persons with disabilities requiring accommodations should contact (219) 785-5748.
+To obtain further information or to register, contact Jaclyn Barnhill, MBA Coordinator at 219-785-5557 or firstname.lastname@example.org.
+Persons with disabilities requiring accommodations should contact the program office.